My No-Overwhelm System for Staying Current on AI

 - #habits

-Pick two inputs and time-box them.
+Pick one input per job and time-box it.
 That is the whole system.
 The engineers I mentor are not behind on AI because they read too little — they are fried because they try to read everything.
 The fix is not more discipline; it is fewer subscriptions and a fixed weekly slot.

 Your daily scan — pick one